kotlitecture/kotli-engine/engine/src/main/resources/kotli/engine/model/feature_type_build_description.md

-Features of this type are responsible for how the final layer artifacts will be made available for use by your team members or any other consumers.
+These features play a crucial role in determining how the final layer artifacts will be accessible to your team members or other consumers.
+They encompass various aspects such as distribution methods, the build system employed, and more.